About

 The final round is a business case study task and includes the oral presentation of the results.
 Presentations can be supported by slides or posters.
 The presentations should be in English.

-Case study task lasts for 1 hour and 13 mins — 1 hour of preparation, 8 minutes of the presentation and 5 minutes for Q&A. Contestants are allowed to use their own personal computer.
-During the period of preparation, contestants may use any online and offline materials, but it is prohibited to contact other people for help.
+Case study task lasts for 2 hour and 13 mins — 2 hour of preparation, 8 minutes of the presentation and 5 minutes for Q&A. Contestants are allowed to use their own personal computer.
+During the period of preparation, contestants may use any online and offline materials, but it is prohibited to contact other people or resort to AI for help.

 Preparatory resources